adichamoli/DesignPatterns/Structural Design Pattern/Adapter Pattern/README.md

 * All requests are forwarded, so there is a slight increase in the overhead.
 * Sometimes many adaptations are required along an adapter chain to reach the type which is required.

+## When to use it?

+* Allow a system to use classes of another system that is incompatible with it.
+* Allow communication between a new and already existing system which are independent of each other
+* Ado.Net SqlAdapter, OracleAdapter, MySqlAdapter are the best example of Adapter Pattern.